Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Polar curve splits into conic and straight line

-The pencil with limit circles at the origin and infinity gives circles the polar conic is defining the family of lines the lines of the family enveloping the circle as shown on the left in Figure \ref{131415}.
+{\bf 13.
+Polar conic plane tangent to Darboux quadric, hyperbolic pencil, web symmetric by rotations.} The pencil with limit circles at the origin and infinity gives circles $x^2 + y^2=v$, the polar conic is $x_0^2 + y_0^2 =1$, $ z_0=-1$ defining the family of lines $x_0x + y_0y = 1$, the lines of the family enveloping the circle $ x^2 + y^2 = 1$ as shown on the left in Figure~\ref{131415}.